apache/spark/dev/PROVIDER_PACKAGES.md

 ./breeze --backports prepare-provider-readme 2020.05.20 google
 ```

-Then while you iterate with merges and release candidates you update the release date wihout providing
+Then while you iterate with merges and release candidates you update the release date without providing
 the date (to update the existing release notes)

 ```